1907 Romanian peasants' revolt: Peasants

 A vedette waiting on the highway at Brăila for an expected attack by peasants.

 The exact number of peasant deaths is unknown, and even the course of events are not clear, because the government, to hide the size of the massacre, ordered the destruction of all documents relating to the uprising.

 Historian Markus Bauer mentions a greatly underestimated official figure of 419 deaths, while an unofficial figure, circulated by the press and widely accepted, of about 10,000 peasants killed, has never been proven to be true.
 The same figure of 419 deaths was mentioned by Ion I. C. Brătianu in the Parliament of Romania.
 The data available to the Prime Minister Dimitrie Sturdza indicated 421 deaths between 28 March and 5 April 1907.
 Likewise, about 112 were injured and 1,751 detained.
 Newspapers patronized by Constantin Mille, Adevărul and Dimineața, gave a figure of 12,000–13,000 victims.
 In a conversation with the British ambassador in Bucharest, King Carol I mentioned a figure of "several thousand".

 Prince Johann of Schönburg-Hartenstein, the minister plenipotentiary of Austria-Hungary in Bucharest at the time, and also General Averescu estimated the number of dead between 1,000–2,000.
 According to figures given by Austrian diplomats, between 3,000-5,000 peasants were killed, while the French Embassy mentioned a death toll ranging between 10,000–20,000.
 Historians put the figures between 3,000–18,000, the most common being 11,000 victims.

 Another assessment of the number of victims was made by Major Gheorghe Dabija who in February 1910 was appointed by General Grigore C. Crăiniceanu to analyze 32 files that referred to this event.
 Based on these documents, Dabija drew up a 117-page report which he submitted to the Ministry of War, from which it emerged that 1,786 peasants had been shot.

 Army

 Only ten members of the Army were killed in the revolt: an officer, Lt.
 I. Nițulescu, killed in Stănești, Giurgiu County, two sergeants and seven soldiers.
 Four others were injured: an officer, Capt.
 Grigore Mareș, also wounded in Stănești, two sergeants and a soldier.
-Seventy-five soldiers of the Fifth Dorobanți Regiment ("Vlașca") appeared before military courts and charged with revolt; 61 were sentenced to hard labor for life and 14 to five years in prison.
+Seventy-five soldiers of the Fifth Dorobanți Regiment ("Vlașca") appeared before military courts charged with revolt; 61 were sentenced to hard labor for life and 14 to five years in prison.